metaleap/vscode-appz/libs/go/readme.md

 	// If the UI should stay open even when loosing UI focus.
 Defaults to false.
 	IgnoreFocusOut bool `json:"ignoreFocusOut,omitempty"`

-	// An event signaling when this input UI is hidden.
-	//
-	// There are several reasons why this UI might have to be hidden and
-	// the extension will be notified through [QuickInput.onDidHide](https://code.visualstudio.com/api/references/vscode-api#QuickInput.onDidHide).
-	// (Examples include: an explicit call to [QuickInput.hide](https://code.visualstudio.com/api/references/vscode-api#QuickInput.hide),
-	// the user pressing Esc, some other input UI opening, etc.)
-	OnDidHide Event `json:"onDidHide,omitempty"`
 }
 ```